Außerparlamentarische Opposition: APO in the 1960s

 The APO criticised society's repression of the crimes of National Socialism through its parents' generation, only interested in economic recovery.
 Thus, it joined worldwide protests against the Vietnam War and showed solidarity with the guerrilla fighters campaigning in North Vietnam against the actions of the US.
 Among other protagonists, the movement idolised Cuban guerilla fighter Che Guevara and the founder of the Vietnamese Communist Party Ho Chi Minh.
 "Ho-Ho-Ho-Chi-Minh" was often chanted at demonstrations towards the end of the 1960s.

 Soon student movement took part in discussions about society and criticised society, demanding fundamental changes in society towards a socialist revolutionary ideal.
 New forms of communal life were tried, as well as new forms of protests and political actions.
 In particular, life in the Kommune I (Commune 1) had begun, spurred on by the words of Fritz Teufel, Dieter Kunzelmann and Rainer Langhans.
 Its members were often prosecuted, which caused a platform for further protests.

 The APO also found support and theoretical guidance from intellectuals and philosophers such as Ernst Bloch, Theodor W. Adorno, Herbert Marcuse and Jean-Paul Sartre.

-On the whole, the West German APO consisted of young people, mostly students, who could hardly gain a foothold in workforce.
+On the whole, the West German APO consisted of young people, mostly students, who could hardly gain a foothold in the workforce.
 A few analysts of the time, such as Jutta Ditfurth, spoke out against these assumptions and embraced the workforce, including them in the political movement.

 In France, the case was somewhat different.
-Their solidarity was found between the unions and the student activists, which led to a near-revolutionary situation and much disruption, street fighting and mass strikes in May 1968, culminating in a state crisis.
+There solidarity was found between the unions and the student activists, which led to a near-revolutionary situation and much disruption, street fighting and mass strikes in May 1968, culminating in a state crisis.
 One of the protagonists of the German and French APO, activist and later Green Party politician Daniel Cohn-Bendit was refused reentry into France on the initiative of president Charles de Gaulle.
-Further members of the APO were Joseph "Joschka" Fischer (German foreign minister from 1998 to 2005) and Matthias Beltz, who became a famous kabarettist in the 1980s and the 1990s.
+Further members of the APO were Joseph "Joschka" Fischer (German foreign minister from 1998 to 2005) and Matthias Beltz, who became a famous Kabarettist in the 1980s and the 1990s.